In the currency market, the GBP/USD pair – also known as the cable – is the third most traded pair after EUR/USD and USD/JPY.

 Why is it known as the cable?

-It is known as the cable because of first transatlantic cable that was laid from the United States to UK for communication purposes.
+It is known as the cable because of first transatlantic cable that was laid from the United States to UK for communication purposes (under the Atlantic Ocean, in 1858).
 Currency quotes were some of the key pieces of information transmitted through the system.

 Understand the Two Economies